piotr-chowaniec/events-board/README.md

 ##### Unit and Integration

 There are unit and integration tests defined for server and client code.
-To run tem you just type at project root level:
+To run them you just type at project root level:

 ```
 npm run test